Pinal County murder case dismissed due to lack of evidence

 FLORENCE, Ariz.
-(AP) — A murder case against an Eloy man who spent four years in jail awaiting trial has been dismissed due to a lack of evidence.
+(AP) — After spending the last four years in jail awaiting trial for murder, a 58-year-old Pinal County saw his case dismissed due to a lack of evidence.

-The Casa Grande Dispatch reports that 58-year-old Arturo Jimenez quietly said “thank you” when a Pinal County Superior Court judge Friday granted a prosecution motion to dismiss murder and burglary charges.
+Arturo Jimenez of Eloy quietly said “thank you” when a Superior Court judge on Friday granted a prosecution motion to dismiss murder and burglary charges, the Casa Grande Dispatch reported .

 The case stemmed from the 2009 killing of 92-year-old Norberto Castro, who was fatally beaten with a baseball bat at his Eloy home.

-Prosecutor Gary Husk said DNA evidence was shown to be flawed and case investigators no longer work for the Eloy Police Department and have credibility issues.
+Prosecutor Gary Husk said DNA evidence that was the basis for the 2013 indictment of Jimenez was later shown to be flawed.
+The case investigators no longer work for the Eloy Police Department and have credibility issues.

 Most Read Nation & World Stories